-A needle is used to remove and test cerebrospinal (spinal) fluid from the sac that contains your spinal cord.
+A needle is used to remove and test cerebrospinal fluid (CSF) from the sac that contains your spinal cord.
 The spinal cord runs through most of your spine, and carries messages between your brain and the rest of your body.
-A lumbar puncture is done near the base of your spine, below where the spinal cord has ended.
+A lumbar puncture is usually done near the base of your spine, below where the spinal cord has ended.
 The needle enters the sac but does not touch the spinal cord.
-There is a risk of headache and backache, and a very slight risk of bleeding or infection.
-There can also be a risk of transient post-spinal tap headache and nausea because of a CFS leak under the skin, but this risk can be decreased with bedrest and adequate hydration during the first 24 hours post spinal tap.
+There is a risk of transient post-spinal tap headache and nausea because of a CFS leak under the skin, but this risk can be decreased with bedrest and adequate hydration during the first 24 hours post spinal tap.
 But the benefits of a lumbar puncture far outweigh the risks, and it is essential for diagnosing multiple neurologic conditions.

 Prepare for your lumbar puncture as instructed.
-After you check in, you will need to sign a form stating that the procedure has been explained to you.
+After you check in, you will need to sign a consent form stating that the procedure has been explained to you.
 If you have questions, be sure to ask them before you sign the form.
 You may also be asked to put on a hospital gown.
-Your procedure will take 30–60 minutes.
+Your procedure will take 30 to 60 minutes.
 But allow extra time to check in.

 For your safety and the success of your procedure, tell the doctor or nurse if you: